ise8912/Power-BI/_Footer.md

-This documentation is still work in progress.
+Note: This document is not complete and is work in progress.